zygoptera99/happyfresh-task/README.md

 - Vulnerability scan,
 Schedule vulnerability scan at least once every three months to check and detect for vulnerabilty in the server so admin can mitigate the vulnerabily before someone exploit it.

 I hope my recommendation can help you to secure your system, im sorry for the program i create if not according to your expectations.
-One again i'm not experience in programming job but i have experience as network engineer/admin and security analyst as you can see in my CV.
+Once again i'm not experience in programming job but i have experience as network engineer/admin and security analyst as you can see in my CV.

 Thank you for the opportunity that has been given me.